senthilkumarimuth/DocsGPT_Openai/README.md

 This application is for getting answer based on document, similar to question-answer chatbot.
 This application uses OpenAI Embedding to create contexts from document and later the context is prepend to query and the query is sent OpenAI's compltion API for getting answer

+# Features

+* Chat with your document(PDF)
+* Memories last two conversation of your chat while answering current question
+* Supports document with any size[added delay to avoid Ratelimit error]

 # How to create vector for your own document and use the application?

 Git clone the application in your local.
 Run the below command in command prompt.